Nextflow for the Life Sciences 2025

 Credits and acknowledgements

-This workshop event and accompanying materials were developed by the Sydney Informatics Hub, University of Sydney in partnership with Seqera.
-The workshop was enabled through the Australian BioCommons - BioCLI Platforms Project (NCRIS via Bioplatforms Australia).
+This workshop event and accompanying materials were developed by the Sydney Informatics Hub, University of Sydney.
+The workshop was enabled by Australian BioCommons' BioCLI Platforms Project (NCRIS via Bioplatforms Australia).
+Compute resources were provided by the National Computational Infrastructure (NCI).